TheFlash2k/bof-scripts/README.md

 # Some random bof scripts for ease
 A combination of some scripts that may assist during OSCP Buffer Overflow.

+## exploiter.py
+[Update Aug 12, 2021]: Just added this in to the repository.

 ## address_to_hex.py
 To use this script is pretty simple, all we need is just to copy the address and then pass that address an argument.
 Basic usage:
 ```bash